 Service Personnel - West Sussex County Council is committed, in accordance with The Armed Forces Covenant, to ensuring that members of the Armed Forces Community suffer no disadvantage in accessing public services.
 Members of the armed forces with automatic right of entry to the UK who are able to provide evidence of their relocation may apply for a school place ahead of a move.
 An application can be made as soon as confirmation of the relocation is available, with no restriction on how far in advance the application can be made.
-Armed forces applications must be supported by an official letter that declares a relocation date and a Unit postal address or quartering area address and it is this address that will be used when considering the application.
+Armed forces applications must be supported by an official letter that declares a relocation date and evidence of where the child will be living.
 There is no guarantee that a place will be available at a preferred school; each application will be considered in line with the school's admissions criteria.
-Please note that only applications made from the Unit postal address or quartering area address can be processed in advance.

 Crown Servants - Crown servants with automatic right of entry to the UK who are able to provide evidence of their relocation may apply for a school place ahead of a move.
 An application can be made as soon as confirmation of the relocation is available, with no restriction on how far in advance the application can be made.
 For crown servants a United Kingdom address can only be used if there is evidence of the address the child is returning to.
-There is no guarantee that a place will be available at a preferred school; each application will be considered in line with the school's admissions criteria.
+There is no quarantee that a place will be available at a preferred school; each application will be considered in line with the school's admissions criteria.